 Employee Surveys Will Increase, and So Will the Demand for Action

 As technology advances, there are more and more ways for human resource professionals to collect data on their employees.
 This trend is a continuing one.
 As time goes on, there are more opportunities to collect data in efficient ways and report on the information collected.
 While all of this big data is great to collect, don’t forget that in exchange for giving feedback, employees want to see action.
-Collecting and storing big data is a thing of the past — now, while more and more opportunities to collect data present themselves, in 2017 it’s time to take some action.
+Collecting and storing big data is a thing of the past — now, while more and more opportunities to collect data present themselves, it’s time to take some action.

 Predictive Modeling Will Open New Doors for Employee Retention